401(k) rollover glossary

 The 60-day rule only applies to indirect rollovers.
 A direct rollover — where funds move custodian-to-custodian without ever passing through your hands — has no 60-day deadline and no withholding requirement.

-The IRS recognizes 11 hardship exceptions under Revenue Procedure 2016-47.
+The IRS recognizes 12 qualifying reasons for a late-rollover self-certification under Revenue Procedure 2016-47 (Rev. Proc.
+2020-46 added a 12th: funds held by a state unclaimed-property fund).
 If you missed the deadline due to a qualifying reason (financial institution error, death or serious illness of a family member, postal error, being abroad, and others), you may be able to self-certify the exception without IRS approval.
 You write and sign a letter to your new custodian certifying the qualifying reason.

 When counting the 60 days, every calendar day counts — including weekends and holidays.
 Day 1 is the day after the distribution date.
 If day 60 falls on a weekend or federal holiday, the deadline does not extend to the next business day.